Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: Methodology

-\textbf{Remark.} For extremely large neural networks, with several billions of parameters, building the underlying kernel matrices can start being a tad bit resource-expensive.
-In principle, there is a rich body of work in kernel methods that has focused on developing efficient approximations~\cite{davis2014asymmetric,chen2021spann}.
-But, as we foray into this novel trajectory perspective, we do not resort to such approximations and compute measures exactly for the sake of accuracy.\looseness=-1
+\textbf{Remark.} For extremely large neural networks, building the underlying kernel matrices can start being a tad bit resource-expensive.
+In principle, there is a rich body of work in kernel methods that has focused on developing efficient approximations~\citep{davis2014asymmetric,chen2021spann}.
+But, as we foray into this novel trajectory perspective, we do not resort to such approximations for the sake of accuracy.\looseness=-1